FuelLabs/sway-libs/sway_libs/src/merkle_proof/README.md

 - `process_proof(key: u64, merkle_leaf: b256, num_leaves: u64, proof: [b256; 2]) -> b256`
 - `verify_proof(key: u64, merkle_leaf: b256, merkle_root: b256, num_leaves: u64, proof: [b256; 2]) -> bool`

-> **NOTE** Fuel-RS currently does not support the Sway standard library's `vec` as a function argument.
+> **Note** Fuels-rs does not currently does not support the Sway standard library's `vec` as a function argument.
 As a result, the current implementation uses an array.

-## Using the Merkle Proof Libaray in Fuels-RS
+## Using the Merkle Proof Library in Fuels-rs

 To generate a Merkle Tree and corresponding proof for your Sway Smart Contract to use can be done with the [Fuel-Merkle](https://github.com/FuelLabs/fuel-merkle) crate.